databricks/koalas/docs/quickstart.rst

     # Do some operations in place:
     df['x2'] = df.x * df.x

-You can also create Koakas DataFrame directly from regular Python data like Pandas:
+You can also create Koalas DataFrame directly from regular Python data like Pandas:

 .. code-block:: python